- Los Angeles Unified School District

 What is the Daily Pass?

-The Daily Pass is an online tool that allows students, parents, employees, and school volunteers to upload test results.
+The Daily Pass is an online tool that allows students, parents, and employees to upload COVID-19 test results.

 Choose Your Language